Have you ever heard of Koufonisia islands in Greece?

 The best part?

 There are many ferry connections between Small Cyclades islands.
-This means that you have the chance to explore more islands at once!
+This means that you have the chance to explore more islands in once (aka island hopping)!

 So, what’s special about Small Cyclades?